If you’re trying to solve the mystery of why baked brussels sprouts (roasted really) are so good sometimes and not others – this is for you!

 Carefully cut out the stem at an angle.
 It’ll be easiest with a paring knife.
 Then cook your brussels sprouts as you wish.
 We love them roasted with olive oil, salt, and pepper so much more than any other way, but you do you!

 If you do make baked brussels sprouts (this technique really is foolproof) then I can’t encourage you enough to top them with some herbed goat cheese and chopped, salted pistachios for one of the best side dishes you can imagine!!

 The plain roasted sprouts are good – to be sure.
 But with the nuts and goat cheese – positively divine!!

 BAKED BRUSSELS SPROUTS

 - 1 lb. brussels sprouts

 - optional toppings: herbed goat cheese and salted roasted pistachios

-Halve or quarter and de-core brussel sprouts.
+- Halve or quarter and de-core brussels sprouts.
 Don’t discard leaves that fall off during cutting.

 - Combine sprouts, olive oil, salt, and pepper.

 - Roast 12-15 minutes depending on desired doneness.
 Stir halfway through cooking time.